Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/speeds_and_feeds.md

 <---snip--->
 ```

 A LOT of output in some unknown format.
-Lets save it in a local file
+Let's save the output in a local file
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Reverse_Engineering/speeds_and_feeds]
 └─$ nc mercury.picoctf.net 59953 > speeds_and_feeds_output.txt